Extensions Overview

 with the following format.

-Connect with the Neutralinojs process by using the extension API as usual.
+Connect with the Neutralinojs process by using the extension API as usual with the extension identifier you used in the application configuration file.